MyArtGallery

 Understanding Surrealism: The Art Movement and Its Relevance Today

-Surrealism emerged in the 1920s as an artistic and literary movement born from the European avant-garde, heavily influenced by Freudian psychology and the desire to unlock the unconscious mind through creative expression.
-Rather than depicting the world as it appears, surrealist artists deliberately distort reality, blend impossible elements, and create dreamlike scenarios that challenge our perception of logic and reason.
-Think Salvador Dalí's melting clocks or René Magritte's floating men in bowler hats—these are not accidents or failures of realism, but deliberate explorations of the subconscious made visible on canvas.
+Surrealism started in the 1920s as an artistic and literary movement from the European avant-garde, heavily influenced by Freudian psychology and the push to unlock the unconscious mind through creative work.
+Surrealist artists didn't try to paint the world as it actually appears.
+Instead, they warped reality, combined incompatible elements, and built dreamlike scenes that scrambled our logic.
+Salvador Dalí's melting clocks and René Magritte's men in bowler hats floating through air are good examples.
+These weren't failed attempts at realism.
+They were deliberate investigations of the subconscious, made solid on canvas.

 Surrealism in Brisbane: Why Queensland's Capital Is Becoming a Hub